Ethics as Basis of The Ikoku Philanthropies

 Along with the above key principles, the Code of Ethics requires your adherence to correlative requirements delineated below:

 Integrity.
 To act with integrity in all activities within, with and with respect to The Ikoku Philanthropies.
 To ensure the organizational integrity of The Ikoku Philanthropies.
-And to promote at The Ikoku Philanthropies a working environment that values integrity.
+And to promote at any official work for The Ikoku Philanthropies a working environment that values integrity.

 Governance.
-To have an active governing body that is responsible for setting the strategic directions of The Ikoku Philanthropies as well as oversight of its finances, operations and policies.
+To have an active governing structure that is responsible for setting the strategic directions of The Ikoku Philanthropies as well as oversight of its finances, operations, and policies.

 Responsible Stewardship.
-To manage all assets and properties of The Ikoku Philanthropies both responsibly and prudently — as described in the Founder’s Agreement, and in fiduciary duties delineated in the constituting and governance documents of The Ikoku Philanthropies and its series and subsidiaries.
-And to guide the official persons and communities of The Ikoku Philanthropies in accordance with the Code of Ethics’ principles and requirements.
+To manage all assets and properties of The Ikoku Philanthropies both responsibly and prudently — as described in the Founder’s Operating Agreement of The Alvan Ikoku Group LLC, and in fiduciary duties delineated in the constituting and governance documents of The Ikoku Philanthropies and its divisions, series, subsidiaries, and affiliates.
+And to also guide the official persons and communities of The Ikoku Philanthropies in accordance with this Founding and Governing Code of Ethics.

 Independence.
-To hold independence to be crucial to the fulfillment of the mission and purposes of The Ikoku Philanthropies.
+To hold independence to be crucial to the fulfillment of the founding mission and purposes of The Ikoku Philanthropies.
+And to have independence be central to the development, role, and understanding of private and public benefit commerce to be shared by The Ikoku Philanthropies and its divisions, series, subsidiaries, and affiliates.

-Nongovernmental, Nonpartisan, Nonreligious, Private.
-To hold the nongovernmental, nonpartisan, nonreligious and private nature and status of The Ikoku Philanthropies to be essential to fulfilling the mission and purposes of The Ikoku Philanthropies.
+Nongovernmental, Nonpartisan, Nonpolitical, Nonreligious, Private.
+To hold the nongovernmental, nonpartisan, nonpolitical, nonreligious and private nature and status of The Ikoku Philanthropies to be essential to fulfilling the founding mission and purposes of The Ikoku Philanthropies.
+To have such nature and status be a central basis for efforts to promote the private and public interest across the complex affiliations, associations, states, and na-tions that constitute Africa, its global diasporas, and its connected or shared societies in which the communities of The Ikoku Philanthropies reside.

 Ethics, Freedoms, Liberties

 Ethics, Freedoms, Liberties.
 To take as centrally important the practice of ethics as the examination and analysis of how to determine and do good.
-To hold as equally important the recognition of autonomy, dignity, humanity and respect as well as civil liberties and minority rights.
-And to furthermore consider rigorous attention to the question of minority rights to be essential to the fulfillment of The Ikoku Philanthropies’s mission and private and public purposes.
+To also hold as centrally important the recognition and safeguarding of autonomy, dignity, humanity, and respect as well as the basic, fundamental and natural freedoms, liberties, and rights accorded to all human beings.
+And to furthermore hold the robust protection of minority rights to be essential to the fulfillment of the founding mission and purposes of The Ikoku Philanthropies.

 Reasonable Transparency.
 To also provide, where required, reasonable and timely information to the communities served by The Ikoku Philanthropies.
 To be responsive in a timely manner to reasonable requests for information.
 And to have such published information accurately and honestly reflect policies and practices.
 Solicitation materials and financial, organizational and program reports will be accurate and complete in all required respects.